1972 Nicaragua earthquake

-The 1972 Nicaragua earthquake occurred at 12:29:44 a.m. local time (06:29:44 UTC) on December 23 near Managua, the capital of Nicaragua.
+The 1972 Nicaragua earthquake occurred at 12:29:44 a.m. local time (06:29:44 UTC) on 23 December near Managua, the capital of Nicaragua.
 It had a moment magnitude of 6.3 and a maximum MSK intensity of IX (Destructive).
-The epicenter was 28 km northeast of the city centre and a depth of about 10 km.
+The epicenter was 28 km northeast of the city centre with a depth of about 10 km.
 The earthquake caused widespread casualties among Managua's residents: 4,000–11,000 were killed, 20,000 were injured and over 300,000 were left homeless.

 Tectonic setting

 Managua, which lies on the southern shore of Lake Xolotlán, near the western coast of Nicaragua, is situated within an active volcanic zone known as the Central American Volcanic Chain.
 The city has a long history of volcanic and seismic activity which arise from the relative movements of two crustal plates which intersect near the southwestern border of Central America.
-The Cocos plate, located east of the East Pacific Rise, is moving northeastward and is slowly being submerged under the Caribbean Plate.
+The Cocos plate, located east of the East Pacific Rise, is moving northeastward and is slowly being submerged (subducted) under the Caribbean plate.
 The zone of dipping is initiated at the surface of the Middle America Trench, which extends 4 to 5 kilometers deep along the Pacific Coast from Mexico to Costa Rica.
 But rather than a simple crustal movement between the two plates the earthquake was believed to have been caused by a shallow adjustment to geological pressure at the southwestern corner of the Caribbean plate.

 Damage

 The earthquake severely damaged 27 sqkm and destroyed 13 sqkm in the city centre.
-The majority of the buildings in the central business district sustained significant structural damage including a 19-story building, one 15-story building, approximately 5 buildings that were 7 to 9 stories tall and more than 25 buildings that were from 3 to 6 stories tall.
+The majority of the buildings in the city's central business district sustained significant structural damage including a 19-story building, one 15-story building, approximately 5 buildings that were 7 to 9 stories tall and more than 25 buildings that were from 3 to 6 stories tall.
 Much of the damage arose from seismic ground movement which occurred within 10–15 seconds of the main shock.
 The majority of the factories and smaller buildings were severely damaged.
 Many of the houses and small shops were over 40 years old and constructed using a local method called taquezal (or talquezal), in which the timber framed walls are filled with stone and finished with plaster, covered by roofs of unmortared clay tile.
 The design is very susceptible to earthquake damage.
 An estimated 53,000 homes in the city were damaged.
 The water and electrical power networks were severely damaged and more than a week after the earthquake only 10% of the city had any working water service.

 Surface faulting

-One of the most significant geological effects of the 1972 Nicaragua earthquake quake was surface faulting.
+One of the most significant geological effects of the earthquake quake was surface faulting.
 Examination of the fault lines indicated a lateral motion moving in a northeasterly direction and aftershock data has revealed at least one of the faults extends from the surface to a depth of 8 to 10 kilometers beneath the city of Managua.